friedue/course_RNA-seq2015/README.md

 ### 1. Visualize the STAR alignment information (advanced R)

 We aligned 2x48 yeast samples (2 conditions: WT and SNF2) and wanted to compare the results of the STAR alignment across all 96 samples.
-The result can be seen in the pdf file, which can be recreated by running the 01_Alignment_visualizeSTARresults.Rmd file in RStudio.
+The result can be seen in the pdf file, which can be recreated by running the `01_Alignment_visualizeSTARresults.Rmd` file, for example using RStudio.
 You can find all the functions and commands used to:

 * read in the STAR log file
 * combine the log files for several samples
-* make data.frames suitable for ggplot2 plotting
+* make data frames suitable for ggplot2 plotting
 * combine various ggplot2 figures into one image